15 Best Platforms For Bloggers

 Pros

-- Joomla is a powerful open-source CMS for building complex websites.
+- Powerful open-source CMS suitable for complex websites.

 Cons

-- Requires technical skills for installation, hosting, and setup.
+- Requires technical knowledge for setup, hosting, and maintenance.

-- Limited themes compared to other platforms like WordPress.
+- Smaller ecosystem of themes and extensions compared to WordPress.

-- Updates and maintenance can be challenging for non-technical users.
+- Updates and maintenance can be challenging for beginners.

 15. Drupal